Axway/mft-convert/content/en/docs/TransferCFT/governance_services_intro/governance_overview.md

 ---

-    title: About governance services
+    title: "About governance services"
-    linkTitle: About governance services
+    linkTitle: "About governance services"
-    weight: 160
+    weight: 150

----
-In this guide, *flow* refers to the complete interaction between the source and target applications, more specifically Transfer CFT systems, to enable data exchanges between business applications or partners.
+---In this guide, *flow* refers to the complete interaction between the source and target applications, more specifically Transfer CFT systems, to enable data exchanges between business applications or partners.

 ## Managed File Transfer services

 Managed File Transfer services, using a blend of Axway products, can centralize flow definition and configuration deployment for {{< TransferCFT/axwayvariablesComponentLongName  >}} (file transfer) engines.

-You can use Central Governance in your MFT architecture to easily create and deploy flows.
+You can use {{< TransferCFT/suitevariablesFlowManager  >}} or Central Governance in your MFT architecture to easily create and deploy flows.
 You then trigger your flows at the system level.

 ![Multiple Transfer CFTs can send events from the data exchange environment towards Central Governance](/Images/TransferCFT/data_exchange_env.png)